standout/standout-help-center/help/getting-started/inviting-teammates.md

 ## How to invite teammates

-1. Go to your workspace settings
+1. Go to your organization
-2. Click on "Team members"
+2. Click on "Members"
-3. Click "Invite member"
+3. Click "New member"
 4. Enter the email address
-5. Select the role and permissions
+5. Select a role:
+   - **Admin**: Full access to all features
+   - **Collaborator**: Can create and edit integrations
+   - **Reader**: Can only view, cannot make changes
-6. Send the invitation
+6. Click "Invite" to send the invitation

 ## Managing permissions

 You can assign different roles to team members:

-- **Admin**: Full access to all features
+- **Admin**: Can manage everything including billing, members, and settings
-- **Member**: Can view and manage integrations
+- **Collaborator**: Can create and edit integrations and accounts
-- **Viewer**: Read-only access
+- **Reader**: Can view but cannot make changes